MicrosoftDocs/well-architected/well-architected/ai/application-design.md

 # Application design for AI workloads on Azure

-(Code deployed on the resources)
+Code deployed on the client and in any middleware (such as orchestors) that calls to models (e.g. classification, language, vision, etc)

+- Model endpoint code
+  - How do you pick between exposing real-time, streaming, or batch inferencing APIs?
+  - API SDKs
+  - Designing for observability
+  - How does Azure help?

+- When do you design using an orchestrator/middleware vs direct client access to modles?

+- Recommendations specific to orchestrators
+  - Error handling (setting client expectations)
+  - How do you select orchestrator/middleware language/SDK?
+  - How does Azure help?

+- Recommendations specific to clients going directly to models
+  - E.g. failover, loadblancing, self-preservation
+  - Language and SDK considerations
+  - How does Azure help?

+- Recommendations specific to clients going to orchestrators
+  - E.g. failover, loadblancing, self-preservation
+  - Language and SDK considerations
+  - How does Azure help?

 - Working with long running AI jobs gracefully in an application
 - Dealing with latency on a user experience level
 - Programming Patterns (not sure whether to include)
   - Implementing the RAG pattern
   - Implementing Machine Learning algorithms
   - Optimization of classical AI code

 - Efficiency considerations for classical AI problems
 - Efficiency considerations for working with models